AlexanderBazarov/BronyBot-java/README.md

 ## Contributing
 Contributions are welcome.
 Please open an issue to discuss large changes before sending a PR.
 Include descriptive titles and test coverage where possible.

-## License
-If you have a license selected for this repository, include it here (for example MIT).
-If you want, I can add an MIT or Apache-2.0 LICENSE file.

 ## Contact
 Maintainer: AlexanderBazarov